-To be considered as candidates for the 2020 Augustinian Scholarship, applicants must meet the following criteria:
+To be considered as candidates for the Augustinian Scholarship, applicants must meet the following criteria:

 Take an interest in and show an aptitude for leadership; demonstrated leadership experience in high school, church and/or volunteer activities desirable.

 Profess a commitment to the Christian faith and a desire to grow spiritually.

 Commit to spending a semester studying abroad.

-2017 Augustinian Profile
+2021 Augustinian Profile

-Academic and Personal Profile of Augustinian Scholars in the Class of 2021
+Academic and Personal Profile of Augustinian Scholars in the Class of 2025

-- Average GPA: 4.3 (weighted)
+- Average GPA: 4.49

-- Average ACT: 33; Mid 50% scoring: 32-34
+- Average ACT: 30

-- From 14 states and four countries
+- From fourteen states and four countries

-- 25 men and 35 women
+- 19 men and 32 women

 - Ethnic Background